BinaryMuse/imgsible/README.md

 * The Dispatcher can potentially get a bit confused if multiple Actions are dispatched very close together and one of the Stores is slow to resolve its promise.
 The race condition caused by the ordering of the promises being resolved can end up setting state that is not accurate.
 In practice (so far) this isn't a huge issue because most Actions only affect one store and long-running asynchronous actions tend to be relatively far apart.
 * It's difficult for Stores to *push* data to the UI when their state changes asynchronously--for example, an Action that starts a file upload returns a single promise, but it may be useful to provide multiple UI updates as the upload progresses.
 Currently, the Dispatcher has a method called `refreshState` that calls `getState` on each Store and merges them together, but this is not a great long-term solution.
 * I'm not a huge fan of the way Actions are currently generated.
 In particular, converting the arguments into an object and then passing that object to the Stores' `handleDispatch` methods is error prone; passing them as arguments all the way down the chain (using `handleDispatch.apply`) would likely be better.
+* On the server, we must dispatch the right Actions to get the stores in a proper state.
+Ideally, we could provide a mechanism to preload the stores on the server without dispatching any Actions.
+This would probably require decoupling the Stores and the state (as mentioned above).

 But what about...
 -----------------